(current to March 2017)

 We have profiled thousands of indie artists from across the globe prior to when they were headlining their own shows, such as Courtney Barnett, Daughter, Sharon Van Etten, and Natalie Prass.
 Today, we’re no longer just writing about albums and singles, but premiering them for tomorrow’s future stars.
 Hard to imagine this has all happened in such a short time, as it seems like only yesterday it started with two guys (Kevin McGowan and Steven Fouchard), a couple of video cameras, and an idea.

 While Kevin and Steven have retired, the site continues to grow thanks to its hardworking and dedicated cast of music junkies (our friends and families call us geeks).
 The Revue is now led by Ben Yung, Wendy Redden-Thornton, Rich Moses, and Hollie Daugherty.
-In addition, we have a diverse group of individuals, from clever writers like Michael Jacobe, Nick Lerangis, Flo Bannigan, Jeanette Sangston, and Zac Brydges to talented photographers in Darren Boucher, Dina MacLeod, Gabe Guevara, and Jasper Rain.
+In addition, we have a diverse group of individuals, from clever writers like Nick Lerangis, Flo Bannigan, Jeanette Sangston, Zac Brydges, and Landon Murray to talented photographers in Darren Boucher, Dina MacLeod, Gabe Guevara, Stella Gardiner, Dan Robinson, and Paul Lyme.
+Our family is now based across the planet – London, England; throughout the USA (New York, Cleveland, Chattanooga, New Orleans, and Austin); and Wellington, New Zealand.

 Sending Us Stuff